whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2025-fall/05-3d-capture/05-05-3d-capture-and-3d-print-assigment.md

 ---
-title: 05.05 3D Capture 3D Print Assignment
+title: 05.05 3D Capture and 3D Print Assignment
 date: 2025-09-26T09:30:00
-lastmod: 2025-09-26T08:34:58
+lastmod: 2025-09-26T12:46:53
 ---

 ## Assignment Deliverables

-1. 3D modeling file of imported photogrammetry scan and created sculpture accessory (.blend, .mb, .ma)
+1. Exported 3D file of photogrammetry capture of a room or an object
+   - Label file YYY-MM-DD Lastname Firstname Photogrammetry Capture (`.usd`, `.obj`, `.blend`)
+2. Exported 3D file of a 3D scan of an object
-   - Label file YYY-MM-DD Lastname Firstname Photogrammetry with 3D Sculpture
+   - Label file YYY-MM-DD Lastname Firstname 3D Scan Capture (`.usd`, `.obj`, `.blend`)
+3. Exported 3D file of Gaussian Splat Capture
+   - Label file YYY-MM-DD Lastname Firstname Gaussian Splat Capture (`.ply`, `.usd`, `.obj`, `.blend`)
-2. 3D Print of the sculpture accessory
+4. 3D print of 1 of the above 3D models
-3. Object captured photogrammetry scan

-## Overview
+## Assignment Overview

+3D capture brings the physical world into the digital 3D model world.

 1. Select an object, interior architectural feature, outdoor architectural feature, building, or natural object.
 2. Use photogrammetry software to 3D capture the geometry and form.
 Remember to have a known length in the scan so you can scale the mesh.
 You can include rulers or other measuring devices in the photogrammetry scan.